alvinchen25/codecollection/README.md

+Selected examples of code that I've done.
 Some solutions from USACO, Codeforces, one python project I did to model vaccinations.